 - Some new homes are designed so radiation-marginal that functional thermostat setbacks are minimal, if at all achievable under deep cold conditions.

-- Full house “under-floor” and “in-concrete” tubing radiation systems offer virtually no significant temperature set-back capabilities, a notable energy penalty!
+- Full house “under-floor” and “in-concrete” tubing radiation systems offer virtually no effective temperature set-back capabilities, a notable energy penalty!

 Summarizing, weigh the operating characteristics of your particular hydronic system application before selecting any boiler.
 Over-sizing beyond your radiation capacity is a waste of money.
 Given that:

-- Look at an intelligent FHW distribution option such as the “Delta-T” System.
-A great system improvement that returns great benefits!
+- Also look at an intelligent FHW distribution option using a Taco Delta-T Circulator.
+An improvement to any system that returns great benefits!
 (Read our other Blogs.)

 “Times are a-changing” as they say, and quickly.
 Don’t miss the bus!